People are the beating heart of Kia Puāwai.

 MBA, University of Auckland

-An experienced te reo Māori teacher, and trainer and facilitator – with a particular focus on working with young offenders and mentoring young Māori – Pita is integral to our bicultural journey.
-As the national Kaumātua of Kia Puāwai, he hosts many noho marae throughout the year, across different programmes and services, with staff groups around the country.
+An experienced te reo Māori teacher, trainer and facilitator – with a particular focus on working with young offenders and mentoring young Māori – Pita is integral to our bicultural journey.
+As the national Kaumātua of Kia Puāwai, he hosts many noho marae throughout the year across different programmes and services, with staff groups around the motu.

 MSc (Criminological Psychology), Registered Psychologist

 Rev Inoke Masima provides matua representation for the Tongan community on our Pasifika Matua Kaunisela.
-He is Tongan born in and was a minister for the Wesleyn Church of Tonga for 20 years and the founder of Lifeline in Tonga, the first social service of its kind and it’s still operating today.
+He is Tongan born and was a minister for the Wesleyn Church of Tonga for 20 years and the founder of Lifeline in Tonga, the first social service of its kind.
 He was a long-standing leader for the Tongan pro-democracy movement in Tonga.
-Upon his migration to Aotearoa, he founded the Tonga Wesleyn Church of NZ, a former chair of the Tongan pro-democracy action group and a former board member for the Tongan Health Society.
-Presently, he is the Counsellor Tongan and a lead parenting programme facilitator for Fonua Ola.
+Upon his migration to Aotearoa, he founded the Tonga Wesleyn Church of NZ and is a former chair of the Tongan pro-democracy action group and a former board member for the Tongan Health Society.
+Presently, he is the counsellor Tongan and a lead parenting programme facilitator for Fonua Ola.

-Matua Tigilau Ness, is a Niue New Zealand activist, political activist and reggae artist who performs as Unity Pacific.
+Matua Tigilau Ness is a Niue New Zealand activist, political activist and reggae artist who performs as Unity Pacific.
 He is a first-generation Pacific Island New Zealander, and we are blessed to have him sit on our kaunisela on behalf of the Niue community in Aotearoa.
 He is a co-founder of the Polynesian Panthers and representative of the Polynesian Panther Party NZ.
-He is the father of hip hop musician Che Fu (Che Ness), and the father of Ephraim Ness, who is a Teaching Family Model Practitioner for our in-care services in Auckland.
+He is the father of hip-hop musician Che Fu (Che Ness) and the father of Ephraim Ness, who is a Teaching-Family Model practitioner.
 He also is a lead Niue parenting programme facilitator for his Niue community in Auckland.

-Papa Tuau, hails from the Cook Islands.
-He is a well-respected community leader and elder of the Kuki Airani community back in the Islands and here in Aotearoa.
-A long serving leader for his community in Tamaki Makaurau and presently the official spokesperson for Pa Upokotini Tepaeru Marie Ariki, Vaka, Takitumu and the Cook Islands Community in Aotearoa.
-He is also presently an elder/lay advocate for the Pasifika Youth Courts for the Manukau District Courts.
+Papa Tuau hails from the Cook Islands.
+He is a well-respected community leader and elder of the Kuki Airani community back in the islands and here in Aotearoa.
+Papa Tuau is a long-serving leader for his community in Tamaki Makaurau and presently the official spokesperson for Pa Upokotini Tepaeru Marie Ariki, Vaka, Takitumu and the Cook Islands community in Aotearoa.
+He is also presently an elder/lay advocate for the Pasifika Youth Courts at the Manukau District Courts.

-Rev Atu Lagi is of Fijian and Rotuman heritage; providing matua support for the Fijian and Rotuman communities on our kaunisela.
-He has an extensive background in radio and media, and was a previous board member for Tamaki Health Pacific and board member for the Open-Air Campaigners Pacific Missions.
-He is presently the Assistant National Superintendent – Pastoral Care for the Wesleyan Methodist Church of New Zealand.
+Rev Atu Lagi is of Fijian and Rotuman heritage and provides matua support for the Fijian and Rotuman communities on our kaunisela.
+He has an extensive background in radio and media and was a previous board member for Tamaki Health Pacific and board member for the Open-Air Campaigners Pacific Missions.
+He is presently the assistant national superintendent – pastoral care for the Wesleyan Methodist Church of New Zealand.
 He is also currently the chaplain for the NZ Pacific Media Network.

 Pasifika Principal Advisor

-Synthia started with Kia Puāwai in 2018, and her role focuses on building the Pacific cultural development, capability and cultural humility of our organisation across all levels, and with all our services.
+Synthia started with Kia Puāwai in 2018 and her role focuses on building the Pacific cultural development, capability and cultural humility of our organisation across all levels and services.
 Synthia is a specialist in workforce cultural competency development.
-She brings more than 20 years of experience working in the mental health, addiction, and social service sectors across a number of organisations, including Blueprint for Learning Limited, Child Youth and Family Services and Waitemata District Health Board.
+She brings more than 20 years of experience working in the mental health, addiction and social service sectors across several organisations, including Blueprint for Learning Limited, Child Youth and Family Services and Waitemata District Health Board.
 She has three children and lives in Tāmaki Makaurau with her husband of Cook Islands Atiuan and NZ European descent.